-Both Ihlazi (also known as Eshlazi Dam) and Rutledge dams operate as a unit and their combined firm yield is 1.29 million m3 (3.53 M l /day) according to a DWS (2016) report.
-The firm yield of the uMhlathuze System is 248 million m3/annum and includes a combination of yields from Goedertrouw Dam, Coastal Lakes, tributary flows captured at the uMhlathuze weir and the existing uThukela Transfer Scheme (DWS, 2020).
+Both the Eshlazi and Rutledge Park Dams operate as a unit and their combined firm yield is 1.29 million m^3 (3.53 $M\ell$ /day) according DWS (2016).
+The firm yield of the uMhlathuze System is 248 million m^3 /annum and includes a combination of yields from Goedertrouw Dam, Coastal Lakes, tributary flows captured at the uMhlathuze weir and the existing uThukela Transfer Scheme (DWS, 2020).